RenoJson/PvZ2-Libbing-Stuff-For-9.6-/README.md

 # Future Plans
 - Fixing hypno stuff
 - Create new projectile class based from SquidProjectile
+- Hooking General Base class to be able to view the health bar
 - Port my stuff to 64 bit once there are 64 bit template

 # Build Instructions